Barley wine: Characteristics

 Beer writer Michael Jackson referred to a barley wine by Smithwick's thus: "This is very distinctive, with an earthy hoppiness, a wineyness, lots of fruit and toffee flavours."
 He also noted that its original gravity is 1.062.

-Martyn Cornell was quoted as saying, "no historically meaningful difference exists between barley wines and old ales".
-He later clarified, "I don’t believe there is actually any such meaningful style as 'barley wine'".

 Barley wines, such as Thomas Hardy's Ale, are sometimes labelled with a production date, as they are intended to be aged, sometimes extensively.

 Taxes and legal impediments

 Many jurisdictions have different taxing schemes for potables based upon alcohol content.
 Since barley wine has a high alcohol content, it is, in some jurisdictions, taxed at a higher rate than other beers.

 Wheat wine

 A variation on the barley wine style involves adding a large quantity of wheat to the mash bill, resulting in what is referred to as "wheat wine".
 This style originated in the United States in the 1980s.